The defense

 2

-Declarer plays the 11 of trump for your 19.
-Situation :
+Declarer plays the 11 of trumps, which you cover with the 19.
+Let’s review the position :

-Another situation where it can be interesting to play in declarer's long suit is when we want to eliminate a card that will force us to make an unfavourable lead.
-For example, in end of game :
+Another situation where it can be right to play in declarer’s long suit is when you want to eliminate a card that would otherwise force you into an unfavorable lead.
+For example, late in the hand :

 Declarer’s hand :